zalando-stups/hutmann/README.md

 some support for logging and flow ids that can be used to follow requests through several microservices.
 It should not require much setup before using it - see `Configuration` for more details.

-The name stems from the german mining term [Hutmann](https://de.wikipedia.org/wiki/Hutmann), who was responsible to make sure that no unauthorized person drove into the pit.
+The name stems from the German mining term [Hutmann](https://de.wikipedia.org/wiki/Hutmann), who was responsible to make sure that no unauthorized person drove into the pit.

 ## Features